Skip to content

 What is dramatic irony?

-The feeling of wanting to break through the TV screen (or page of a book) to let a character know something that’s about to happen, is exactly what dramatic irony is designed to evoke in its audience.
-Dramatic irony occurs when the audience knows information about the story which the characters within the story themselves do not.
+Wanting to break through the TV screen (or the page of a book) to let a character in on something that’s about to happen; this is precisely what dramatic irony aims to evoke in its audience.
+There are different types of irony, but dramatic irony describes when the audience knows more information about the story than the characters themselves do.

 Definition of dramatic irony.

-This literary device adds layers of complexity to narratives, leaving audiences on the edge of their seats and vulnerable to a breadth of emotions.
-Used effectively, dramatic irony can have a profound impact on the audience’s engagement in a story, and can weave in layers of suspense and tension that few other literary techniques are able to accomplish in the same way.
+Writers use dramatic irony to bring complexity to the story, and to hook the audience so that they are invested and want to know the outcome of the story events.
+Used effectively, dramatic irony can have a profound impact on the audience’s engagement in a story, and can interweave layers of suspense and tension that few other literary techniques are able to accomplish in much the same way.

-At its core, dramatic irony occurs when the audience possesses knowledge that is unknown to the characters within the story.
-This gap between what the characters understand compared to the audience can create a deep sense of tension, anticipation, or feelings of inevitable dread.
+At its core, dramatic irony is when the audience is knowledgeable or aware of certain things that are unknown to some or all of the characters within the story.
+This gap between what the characters understand compared to the audience creates sense of tension, anticipation, or feelings of inevitable dread.
 Unlike other forms of irony, such as verbal or situational irony, dramatic irony relies on the audience’s awareness of a narrative relative to that of the character’s within the story.

 Verbal irony occurs when the literal words of what someone says differs sharply from their intended meaning.
 Common figures of speech like sarcasm, understatement or overstatement are all types of verbal irony.
 An example would be to say “the weather today is fantastic!“, when it’s actually gloomy and rainy outside.
-Chances are, the statement is meant to mean the exact opposite of what is literally being said.
+The true meaning is the complete opposite of what the literal words themselves say.

-Situational irony is similar to dramatic irony, but the key difference between them is that with situational irony, the reader learns of the events unfolding along with the characters themselves.
+Situational irony can be similar to dramatic irony, but some key differences is that with situational irony, the reader learns of the events unfolding along with the characters themselves.
 With dramatic irony, the audience knows about key elements of the plot which the characters themselves do not.

 Examples of dramatic irony in literature & media